chungchi300/chungchi300.github.io/source/_posts/it-management/technical-growth-of-it-team.md

 # I can do + I want to do + it needs me = Core value

-## Ability to design high efficient user interface
+## Ability to design high efficient user interface and smooth flow

 ### Knowledge

 - UX design
 - Learning model(flow,deliberate training,study intensity,Feiman method)
+- Communication

 ## Ability to manage and implement complex front end interface